-The Advocacy Leadership Program is offered once every two months.
-Participants are expected to commit to the full program, which consists of six weeks of activity.
+The Advocacy Leadership Training is offered once every two months.
+Participants are expected to commit to the full training, which consists of six weeks of activity.
 This includes preparatory meetings and readings, three nights of virtual training, four weeks of advocacy “field work,” and one night of virtual follow-up.

 Advocates will receiving training in the following areas:

 You can find a sample agenda for the virtual training here.